Todiguide guide turistiche della Regione Umbria 389 424 62 62

 Barbara and Brian at home

 The owners are Brian O’Doherty (aka Patrick Ireland), an Irish-American artist, and his wife ,Barbara Novak, a very popular American art historian.
+UPDATE: our beloved Brian passed on November 7th, 2022 but a few months earlier the couple took the decision to donate their “place of the heart” to the Municipality of Todi.

-O’Doherty was a pioneer of the conceptual and minimal art (among his best friends we can mention Duchamp and Hopper) , but he choose a very unconventional way of expressing it in the Painted House: he rediscovered the ancient Irish language, called Ogham, which translates the 20 letters of the Roman alphabet into strokes.
+O’Doherty was a pioneer of the conceptual and minimal art (among his best friends we can mention Duchamp and Hopper) , but he choose a very unconventional way of expressing it in the Painted House: he rediscovered the ancient Irish language, known as Ogham, which translates the 20 letters of the Roman alphabet into strokes.

 IMG 1599